 A week after I was born I was named in an Iteso naming ceremony.
 I was named after the mother of my father, my grandmother, the matriarch Ajakait Joyce Mary Alinga, may her soul continue to rest in power.

-But, I was born in 1968 after Christianity had taken root in Uganda.
-At the time I was born, provision was made on official documents for one to state their Christian name; now it has been changed to first name.
+But, I was born in the 1960s after Christianity had taken root in Uganda.
+At the time, provision was made on official documents for one to state their Christian name; now changed to first name.

-The philosophy that binds the Iteso nation – the creeping grass philosophy – emuria kolia – may the grass take root, continue to grow and spread – espouses the Iteso nation’s ideal of extending the influence and power of its people.
+Now, back to my name Alinga.
+The philosophy that binds the Iteso nation – the creeping grass philosophy – emuria koliai – may the grass take root, continue to grow and spread – espouses the Iteso nation’s ideal of extending the influence and power of its people.

-The child ideally grows up aspiring to achieve the greatness of their name; while the adult whom the child is named after nurtures the child to know who they are, to stay true to one’s roots and at the same time soar high to achieve greatness.
+The child, ideally, grows up aspiring to achieve the greatness of their name; while the adult whom the child is named after nurtures the child to know who they are, to stay true to one’s roots and at the same time soar high to achieve greatness.

 As a child I had the privilege of spending significant time with my grandmother during which she convinced me of her greatness and therefore what I should aspire to become.

+When she died it became my duty to extend the legacy of our name, Alinga.
 With such firm roots and therefore power – however imagined – I am journeying on this our world.